Vrixyz/techycards/README.md

 <p align="center">
 <img src="art/cover_wide.png" height="256" />
 </p>

-With quick games for less than 5 minutes, let's determine who pays the latte for the afterparty.
+With quick games for less than 10 minutes, let's determine who pays the latte for the afterparty.

-The goal of the game is to assemble technologist members, tools and techniques to score more points than your opponents.
+The goal of the game is to gather technologist members, tools and techniques to score more points than your opponents.

 The rules are simple: